fenago/katacoda-scenarios/apache-kafka/apache-kafka-producer-consumer/steps/8/text.md

+Kafkacat is a command line utility that you can use to test and debug Apache Kafka® deployments.
+You can use kafkacat to produce, consume, and list topic and partition information for Kafka.

 kafkacat is similar to the Kafka console producer and Kafka console consumer, but more powerful.

 To install kafkacat on Linux, type the following: